The management and administration staff provide the strategic leadership and operational management for Child Trends.

 Much of our work fits into five broad categories.

-Child Trends’ education research focuses on how children and youth can flourish in school.
-We examine supportive characteristics of the individual, the school, and the family to improve student outcomes .
-Areas of research expertise include: social and emotional learning and non-academic competencies; college and workplace readiness; school climate and discipline; bullying; integrated student services; charter schools; family strengths and involvement in education; international comparisons; character education; dropout prevention and recovery; and afterschool and summer learning.
-We offer technical assistance, including survey, measure, and indicator development, research syntheses, data and policy analysis, program evaluation, and reviews of best practices to identify what works and what doesn’t.
+Child Trends’ education research strives to identify the educational policies, programs, and structures that create the positive conditions for learning that help youth flourish in primary and secondary school, college, career, and beyond.
+Areas of research expertise include: social and emotional learning and non-academic competencies; health and nutrition policies; college and workplace readiness; school climate and discipline; bullying; integrated student services; charter schools; family strengths and involvement in education; international comparisons; character education; dropout prevention and recovery; science, technology, engineering, and math education (STEM); and afterschool and summer learning.
+We offer technical assistance (including survey, measure, and indicator development, as well as strategic planning around school initiatives), research syntheses, data and policy analysis, training, program evaluation, and reviews of best practices to identify what works and what doesn’t.

 Child Trends researchers study the physical and mental health of children and adolescents.
 Our staff conduct literature reviews, provide training and technical assistance and analyze datasets pertaining to health and access to health care.
 Our research informs program providers and policymakers developing strategies for addressing the health needs of children.

 Child Trends develops and promotes indicators of child well-being used by researchers and policymakers to better understand children and youth and provide the means for assessing our shared accountability, as a nation, for their welfare.
 The Child Trends DataBank examines and monitors more than 100 indicators that focus on both risks and positive development for children.
 We also conduct in-depth reviews of subpopulations of children and youth – for example, children in adoptive families, infants and toddlers, and children in a particular region or jurisdiction.